Tegalalang Rice Terrace 2026: Rp 25,000 Entry, 7 Best Photo Spots — by Certified Bali Guide

 A few things I only share with guests once we are at the terrace:

 - Donation boxes are real.
 The little wooden boxes along the path are placed by the farmers whose land you are crossing.
-Drop IDR 10,000–20,000 in two or three of them as you walk through.
+Drop Rp 10,000–20,000 in two or three of them as you walk through.
 Without this, the path privileges slowly disappear — a few sections were already closed off in 2024 because visitors stopped contributing.

 - There is no real shade on the upper platforms.
 Bring a hat.
 Water is sold inside but at tourist prices — fill a bottle before you leave Ubud.